-\paragraph{Image super-resolution.} Convolutional neural network (CNN) based approaches~\cite{ledig2017photo,lim2017enhanced} have exhibited remarkable advancements in image super-resolution (SR) task, but at the cost of substantial computational resources.
-The massive computations of SR networks have led to a growing interest in developing lightweight SR architectures~\cite{dong2016srcnn,hui2019imdn,hui2018idn,zhang2018rcan,jo2021practical}.
-Furthermore, various lightweight networks are investigated through neural architecture search~\cite{chu2021fast,kim2019fine,li2020dhp,song2020efficient,li2021heterogeneity}, knowledge distillation~\cite{hui2018idn,hui2019imdn,zhang2021data}, and pruning~\cite{Oh_2022_CVPR}.
-While these methods mostly focus on reducing the network depth or the number of channels, our focus in this work is to lower the precision of floating-point operations with network quantization.
+Convolutional Neural Network (CNN)-based approaches have demonstrated remarkable advancements in the image super-resolution (SR) task~\cite{ledig2017photo,lim2017enhanced}, but at the cost of substantial computational resources.
+The intensive computations required by SR networks have spurred interest in developing lightweight SR architectures~\cite{dong2016srcnn,hui2019imdn,hui2018idn,zhang2018rcan,jo2021practical}.
+Furthermore, various strategies for lightweight SR networks have been explored, including neural architecture search~\cite{chu2021fast,kim2022fine,li2020dhp,song2020efficient,li2021heterogeneity}, knowledge distillation~\cite{hui2018idn,hui2019imdn,zhang2021data}, and pruning~\cite{jiang2021learning,Oh_2022_CVPR,zhang2022learning}.
+While these methods predominantly focus on reducing network depth or the number of channels, our work specifically aims to lower the precision of floating-point operations through network quantization.